rebeccapeltz/flask-cld-upload/BLOG.md

 Cloudinary provides SDK's for many programming languages and frameworks.
 While there is an Upload API endpoint that can be used in both backend and frontend code most developers find the SDK's very helpful.

 If you're working with a powerful Backend framework like Python Flask, you'll be happy to hear that there is a Python SDK that you can use.

+We're going to walk through uploading an image to Cloudinary, but the code we're creating can be easily used to upload any file type including Video, and even non-media files.

 ## Backend vs. Frontend Clarified